 Here at Studio How-To we love making things by hand and we love using quality tools and supplies.
 We stock our favorite hand craft supplies, including designer yarns, fabrics, tools, and things we find fun.
 We also carry many of the special supplies we use in our classes that may not be easy to find at your standard craft store.
 Stop by the shop and find something special for your own project or for someone you love.
 We also love helping you plan your projects, troubleshoot projects, or just decide which supplies you might need to get started or finish a project you have going.

-Why handcrafts?
+But Why?
 Because making things by hand helps you relax, focus, solve problems in new ways, exercises your fine motor skills, connects you with something tangible, and can give you a keen sense of accomplishment.
-And it's pretty cool to casually mention to friends and acquaintances that you actually made that fabulous accessory they are admiring.
+It also gives you a greater appreciation for how the things around you are made, and lets you really marvel at all the amazing things people make by hand.
+Plus it's fun to impress friends and acquaintances when you tell them you actually made that fabulous accessory they are admiring.

-I founded Studio How-To in 2017, after spending my life creating with friends and family and pursuing several art and craft disciplines.
-My favorites are knitting, quilting, sewing, and generally learning new techniques and crossing techniques across traditional disciplines.
+I founded Studio How-To in 2017, after making things, creating, and teaching friends and family for over 30 years.
+My favorites are the fiber arts, but I love learning new techniques and crossing techniques across traditional disciplines.